MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 # TODO

 ## Optimizations
-* Fallback img incase orignial is missing

 * Avoid get all in profile list
+* turn card into library
 * bring in only one icon to be used by material icon libary, lessing api call
 * generic size your entity research ngrx entity
+* Fallback img incase orignial is missing